 The important message at this point: The same is true when dealing with the emotions of others!
 For our brains there is no self-evident!

-Especially when we find it difficult to address emotions directly and also like to think: "Why should I address something that everyone can see?", We should simply be aware that the subconscious mind cannot recognize what we are thinking .
+Especially when we find it difficult to address emotions directly and also like to think: “Why should I address something that everyone can see?”, We should simply be aware that the subconscious mind cannot recognize what we think .
 We have to tell him.
 We always have to tell him, "Hello, I understood exactly what you sent."

 Why people do not come down!